Missouri State Football Striking Todric McGee dies at 21 - ExBulletin

 Missouri State Football Striking Todric McGee dies at 21

-Springfield, Mo.
-(AP) Missouri State Safety Todric McGee died on Saturday what the authorities said was a possible casual and self -inflicted shot wound.
+Springfield, Mo. – Missouri State Safety Todric McGee died on Saturday what the authorities say that a possible casual and self -inflicted shot wound was.
 He was 21.

 Cris Swaters, spokesperson for the Springfield Police Department, said that officers who responded to a request for a wellness check that McGee found at home on Friday morning.

 He was transported to the hospital with serious injuries where he later died.
-This is an active investigation, said Swaters via e -mail.
+This is an active investigation, said Swaters in an e -mail.

-The university reported the news about his death on Saturday and said that he died of injuries that had risen at home the previous day.
+The university reported the news about his death on Saturday and said he had died early on Saturday of injuries he sustained at home on Friday.

 McGee started his fifth season with De Beren and was the starting safety in 2023 and 2024.
 He obtained All-Conference awards in 2023.